by Jason P., Director of Engineering at Shotzoom

 Playing with your iPhone in your cart

-If the connection to the device is severed, Series 1 users will get no further updates while Series 2 users will see the onboard GPS location until the connection to the iPhone is re-established.
+If the connection to the device is severed, Series 1 users will get no further updates while Series 2 and 3 users will see the onboard GPS location until the connection to the iPhone is re-established.

 Playing with your Apple Watch disconnected from your iPhone